KAR Global Announces Participation in Upcoming Investor Conference

-- KAR's Executive Vice President and Chief Financial Officer, Eric Loughmiller, and Treasurer and Vice President Investor Relations, Mike Eliason, will be participating on Thursday, November 11, 2021, at 10:50 a.m.
-ET.
+- KAR's Chief Executive Officer, Peter Kelly, Executive Vice President and Chief Financial Officer, Eric Loughmiller and Treasurer and Vice President Investor Relations, Mike Eliason will be participating on Wednesday, November 17, 2021, from 8:40am-9:15am ET.

 KAR Contacts